Bethe Ansatz, Quantum Circuits, and the F-basis: Introduction

 A second class of deterministic algorithms relying explicitly on quantum integrability goes by the name of ``algebraic Bethe circuits (ABCs)''~\cite{Sopena22,Ruiz23}.
-Just as the ABA builds Bethe states as ``creation'' operators atop a \mbox{(pseudo-)vacuum}, ABCs seek to frame Bethe states as unitaries acting on a reference state.
+Just as the ABA builds Bethe states as ``creation'' operators on a \mbox{(pseudo-)vacuum}, ABCs seek to frame Bethe states as unitaries acting on a reference state.
 ABCs were proposed for the homogeneous XXZ model with periodic boundaries~\cite{Sopena22,Ruiz23}.
-The starting point of~\cite{Sopena22} was the representation of Bethe states of the ABA as matrix-product states (MPSs)~\cite{Murg12}.
-MPSs are the simplest tensor networks~\cite{Cirac20}, which make the entanglement structure of states in one dimension apparent through a circuit-like arrangement of local tensors that act on both the Hilbert space of the spin chain and an auxiliary space.
-The unitaries of ABCs were extracted numerically from these tensors for the ABA in~\cite{Sopena22}.
+The starting point of~\cite{Sopena22} was the representation of the Bethe states of the ABA as matrix-product states (MPSs)~\cite{Murg12}.
+MPSs are the simplest tensor networks~\cite{Cirac20}, which make the entanglement structure of states in one dimension apparent by a circuit-like arrangement of local tensors that act on both the spin-chain Hilbert space and an auxiliary space.
+In~\cite{Sopena22}, the unitaries of ABCs were extracted from the exact tensors of the ABA by numerically solving a set of intricate recurrence relations arising from a unitarization procedure.
 Closed formulae for the unitaries of ABCs were later obtained in~\cite{Ruiz23} by a complementary approach.
-The key step in~\cite{Ruiz23} was deriving a new representation of the linear superpositions of plane waves in the CBA as an MPS.
-The tensors of this MPS, unlike that of the ABA, directly lead to analytical expressions for the unitaries of ABCs.
-Nonetheless, the proof of the construction of~\cite{Ruiz23} was not complete and partially relied on numerical checks that were performed for small number of magnons~$M$.
-The equivalence between the realizations of ABCs in~\cite{Sopena22,Ruiz23}, and thus between the formulations of the ABA and the CBA as MPSs, was also verified for small~$M$ in~\cite{Ruiz23}.
-The number of unitaries in ABCs is linear in the number of qubits $N$.
-However, the ABC unitaries act on up to $M+1$~qubits, and the efficiency of their decomposition into one- and two-qubit gates on $M$ remains uncertain in general.
-The generalization of the ABC construction to open boundaries appears in~\cite{toappear}.
+The key step in~\cite{Ruiz23} was the derivation of an exact representation of the linear superpositions of plane waves of the CBA as an MPS.
+The tensors of this MPS, unlike those of the ABA, directly provide analytical expressions for the unitaries of ABCs, as unitarization in this case can be identified with the orthonormalization of a basis of Bethe states.
+Nonetheless, the proof of the construction of~\cite{Ruiz23} was not complete and partially relied on numerical checks for small number of magnons~$M$.
+The equivalence between the realizations of ABCs in~\cite{Sopena22,Ruiz23}, and thus between the formulations of the ABA and the CBA, was also verified for small~$M$ in~\cite{Ruiz23}.
+The computation of the unitaries of ABCs does not require Bethe states to be eigenstates of the Hamiltonian; that is, the Bethe equations need not hold.
+Moreover, the number of unitaries of ABCs is linear in the number of qubits $N$.
+However, the ABC unitaries act on up to $M+1$~qubits, and the efficiency of their decomposition into one- and two-qubit gates with respect to $M$ remains uncertain in general.
+The generalization of the ABC construction to open boundaries appeared in~\cite{Ruiz24}.